 Balmoral Beach Playground – One of the busiest playgrounds on the Northern Beaches come the weekend, Balmoral Beach Playground is a great spot if you’re planning on enjoying a family breakfast at one of the nearby restaurants before a play.

-Brays Bay Reserve – There are 3 playgrounds in the expansive Brays Bay Reserve in Rhodes, so there’s never a dull moment at this spot!
-There’s the toddler playground and sandpit playground at McIlwaine Park plus another fenced playground next to the onsite Kokoda Cafe – what a lot to discover!
+Brays Bay Reserve – There are several playgrounds in the expansive Brays Bay Reserve in Rhodes, so there’s never a dull moment at this spot.
+There are toddler and sandpit playgrounds at McIlwaine Park plus another fenced playground next to the onsite Kokoda Cafe – what a lot to discover!